Achievable logoAchievable logo

 (spoiler)

-The short call has the lowest strike price, making it the dominant leg.
+The short call has the lower strike price, so it’s the dominant leg.
 The names associated with this strategy are:

 • Short call spread